Here are the best places to visit in Albania for the weekend. Museums, castles, nature, and more.

 - Villa August Ksamil

-Sitting on the other side of the country from Ksamil, in north Albania along the Montenegro border, perched in the Albanian Alps is the small village of Theth.
-Anyone looking for explore the spectacular Albania nature should zoom in on this small mountain destination.
+Sitting on the other side of the country from Ksamil, in north Albania along the Montenegro border, perched in the Albanian Alps, is the small village of Theth.
+Anyone looking to explore the spectacular Albania nature should zoom in on this small mountain destination.

-Theth is quite the opposite of Ksamil in that instead of the warmer climate of southern Albania on the beach, Theth is more frigid, especially the higher you get in the mountains, and quite a distance from any beaches.
+Theth is quite the opposite of Ksamil in that instead of the warmer climate of southern Albania on the beach, Theth is more frigid, significantly the higher you get in the mountains and quite a distance from any beaches.

-Theth is a village for mountain enthusiasts whose love for serene vistas and views for miles on end excite them more than the journey itself.
-It has, perhaps, the best and most inspiring views in all of Albania.
+Theth is a village for mountain enthusiasts whose love for serene vistas and views for miles on end excites them more than the journey itself.
+In terms of natural scenery, this is easily one of the most beautiful places in Albania.
+It has, perhaps, the best and most inspiring ideas in all of Albania.

-In Thethi National Park, you will find deep waterfalls, mountain valleys further than the eye can see, and lush green forest to create a pleasing contrast of nature.
-Avid outdoorspeople will find hiking around Theth one of the best things to do in Albania, for sure.
+In Thethi National Park, you will find deep waterfalls, mountain valleys further than the eye can see, and lush green forests to create a pleasing contrast of nature.
+Avid outdoors, people will indeed find hiking around Theth one of the best things to do in Albania.

 Theth has accommodation options of all shapes and sizes.
-If you’d rather, maybe there is an Airbnb spot which would suit your fancy.
+If you’d instead, maybe there is a guesthouse spot which would suit your fancy.